- Competitive salary package

 - Inter-site coach between Chelsea and Sutton

-The annual leave entitlement is between 25 and 30 days dependent on the pay grade and the length of service.
+The annual leave entitlement is 28 days upon entry, rising to 29 days after 2 complete years of service, then to 30 days after 5 complete years of service.
 In addition, employees have an entitlement to 8 bank holidays and 3 privilege days each year.

 All annual leave, bank holiday and privilege day entitlements are based on a 35 hour working week and the entitlement is calculated on a pro-rata basis for part-time employees.

 Pensions at the ICR

 The Institute of Cancer Research offers staff membership to the Universities Superannuation Scheme (USS).
 The USS is a defined benefit scheme and provides a highly competitive pension scheme with robust benefits.
 The rate of contributions is determined by USS and details of the costs and benefits of this scheme can be found on their website.
 If staff are transferring from the NHS, they can opt to remain members of the NHS Pension Scheme.

 The ICR offers a range of benefits to staff with caring and parental responsibilities.
 These include: